Participants must register for this challenge. Once registration is complete access will be given to the training datasets.

 It is the Challenge Datasets which we ask you to return your separated arteries and veins.

 The deadline for submissions has been extended to the 30th April 2019.

 The output of your image processing should be 2 separate DICOM image sets - one arterial and one venous.
 The resolution and dimensions of these DICOMs should match that of the original DICOM data.
 Final submission should comprise of the following components:

-- Ten folders containing the arterial and venous segmentation DICOM files for the respective cases
+- Ten folders containing the arterial and venous segmentation DICOM files for the respective cases in the Challenge Datasets

 - A pdf document including the team members and roles, affiliated institutions, and the methodology used for creation of the segmentation algorithm.
 This should include details of hardware and software used and the time taken to run the programme for each DICOM dataset.